Edith Woodford-Grimes: Involvement with Wicca: 1939–

 It was through the Rosicrucian Order Crotona Fellowship that Woodford-Grimes likely met members of another local esoteric group, the New Forest coven, which was one of the earliest recorded Wiccan covens to exist.
 Its members considered themselves the continuation of the historical Witch-Cult, an ancient religion that the anthropologist Margaret Murray had described in several books published in the 1920s and 1930s.
 Nonetheless, subsequent investigation and research by historians has disputed that the Witch-Cult had ever existed, and as such it appears that the New Forest coven were in fact a group who had been founded in the early 1930s.

 Following this marriage, Rosanne and her new husband moved into Woodford-Grimes' bungalow, Theano, whilst she herself relocated once more to Avenue Cottage in Walkford, the village adjacent to Highcliffe, where Gardner and his wife Donna lived.

 Gardner, discussing the publication of his two books on witchcraft, mentions that he felt obliged to have the permission of the witches he knew to do so.
 It is now widely assumed that this was a reference to 'Dafo', who appears to have been a great deal more publicity-shy than Gardner was.

 In the late 1940s, Gerald Gardner founded the Bricket Wood coven, and was joined by Dafo.
 However, she left the coven in 1952, fearing Gardner's growing publicity would expose her.

 In winter 1952 Gardner invited Doreen Valiente, a prospective witch, to meet him and Dafo at her house.
 They met here on several occasions, and on Midsummer 1953 Gardner initiated Valiente into the craft at Dafo's home.
-The three of them then set off to Stonehenge, where they watched the Druids performing a ritual there.
+The three of them then set off to Stonehenge, where they watched the Druids performing a ritual.

 By 1954, Dafo had started living with a strictly Christian niece, who disapproved of occultism and witchcraft.
 Dafo therefore kept her past involvement with witchcraft secret from her family.
 In 1958, three separate groups of witches approached her, asking for her to verify Gardner's claims.
 Dafo did not respond to two of these, and denied having any involvement other than a theoretical interest in the craft to the third.

 The historian Ronald Hutton, in his 1999 book The Triumph of the Moon: A History of Modern Pagan Witchcraft, said that he had not researched into Dafo's past, because she would not have wanted such a thing, as most of her family were strict Christians.